|

 cinema came to life.
 He lived through the honest story of the

-original, and through the eventually semi-exploitive sequels of the 80s.
+original – and through the eventually semi-exploitative sequels of the '80s.
 But

 the character itself never really sold out.
 It's hard to imagine a more

-dignified basis for a sequel than what Stallone has written and directed
+apt basis for a final sequel than what Stallone has written and directed

 with Rocky Balboa.
 The simplicity and sincerity of Stallone's